-Check out Surrey Spot, our new installation adjacent to the Surrey Central Skytrain station this July 20 to September 12, 2016.
-Student designers in the Landscape Architecture program at UBC created the winning design.
-Other summer installations are located near the Guildford library and in Newton Town Centre on 137th Street.
+Surrey Spot was the winning entry for 2016.
+Student designers in the Landscape Architecture program at UBC created the winning design with help from instructors Kris Fox (now at the University of Calgary) and Alex Man-Bourdon.
+Other summer PARKit installations were located near the Guildford library and in Newton Town Centre on 137th Street.

 The history of PARKit

 The first PARKit activation was designed and installed by staff in the City's Parks Planning & Design section in April 2012 in the North Surrey Recreation Centre parking lot.
 It was such a great success that we did it again later that summer.
 In 2013, we introduced the PARKit Design Challenge, a public competition for the design and installation of a summertime pop-up park.
 Check out the 2016 winning submissions and finalists.
 For more information check out Metro Vancouver's video on this year's installation.